Shacham6/mockitup/README.md

     es.expect(mock).add_five(2).returns(7)
 ```

-Here we initialized an `expectation_suite`, inside a with caluse.
+In the example shown above we initialized an `expectation_suite` inside a `with` clause.
-Inside the with clause, we defined our expectations:

-1. We'll call `mock.add_five(1)` (which will return 6).
-2. We'll call `mock.add_five(2)` (which will return 7).

-Not fulfilling those expectations before the end of the `with` clause will result in an
+Not fulfilling those expectations before the end of the `with` clause will result in the exception `ExpectationNotFulfilled` being raised.
-exception called `ExpectationNotFulfilled` to be raised, which'll contain information
-about the first unmet expectation.
-In our example:

 ``` text
 mockitup.composer.ExpectationNotFulfilled: Expected mock `mock.add_five` to be called with (args: '(1,)', kwargs: '{}'), but wasn't